Blog/Ultimate Guide to French Press Coffee for Businesses/Enhancing Patient Experience with French Press in Clinics | Busy Bean Coffee

 Step 4: Train Your Staff

 Assign one or two staff members to be the “coffee champions.”
 They’ll monitor supplies and ensure quality.
 We provide on-site training as part of our managed coffee service.
-Check out our guide on how managed coffee services work for details.
+If you prefer to handle it yourself, our staff training guide for fair trade coffee offers transferable best practices.

 💡